 Yarn: (Sport Weight #3)

 There’s just something about making a large creature appear small that’s ridiculously adorable.
-Case in point – these terrifically tiny triceratops!
-Follow along with the video and written patterns to see how to create these little cuties.
+Case in point - these terrifically tiny triceratops!
+Follow along with the video and written crochet dino to see how to create these little cuties.
 You can try the pattern with a thicker yarn and a larger hook if you’d like to attempt to make a larger size.

 Designer: Club Crochet